cardano-foundation/CIPs/CIP-governance-metadata-cc-rationale/README.md

 If this action is not able to be ratified by the CC, it is fair for the author to expect a reasonable explanation from the CC.

 Without reasonable context being provided by the CC votes, authors may struggle to iterate upon their actions, until they are deemed constitutional.
-This situation would could decrease perceived legitimacy in Cardano's governance.
+This situation could decrease perceived legitimacy in Cardano's governance.

 ### Context for other voting bodies